 - d.
 All activities will be logged on a DA Form 1594. - e.
 Staff Duty/Charge of Quarters NCO will conduct regular checks in each barracks and place special emphasizes during high risk hours, 2100 until 0400. - f.
 A Soldier/NCO/SDO/FDO will receive a compensatory day to recover after 24 hours of duty.
 No Soldier will conduct duty within the first 30 days of being assigned to the unit, no exceptions. - 6-6.
 Leader Checks.
-Battalion Commanders will direct a leader in the grade of E-7 or above to conduct "Leader Checks" in each of their assigned barracks on the evening prior to a non-duty day.
+Battalion Commanders will direct a Leader in the grade of E-7 or above to conduct "Leader Checks" in each of their assigned barracks on the evening prior to a non-duty day.
 The "Leader Check" will occur twice, once from 2000-0001 and once from 0100-0400.
-During "Leader Checks", leaders will be visible and should speak with Soldiers in the barracks about the Soldiers' activities.
-These checks will last for no less than 30 minutes. - 6-7.
+During "Leader Checks", Leaders will be visible and should speak with Soldiers in the barracks about the Soldiers' activities.
+These checks will last for no less than 30 minutes.
+Organizations will ensure that all barracks rooms have a method to track when Leaders are making their appropriate checks. - 6-7.
 Pets.
 Soldiers shall not keep animals in any barracks room.
 This policy applies to all pets, quadruped or otherwise, including, but not limited to, cats, dogs, caged animals, insects, arachnids, and fish. - 6-8.
 Quiet Hours.
-Battalion level Commanders will establish quiet hours based on mission requirements.
+The primary quiet hours across Fort Sill will be 2200-0600 hours.
+Commanders will establish quiet hours within their areas of responsibility based on mission requirements.
 Units with shift workers will implement policies to accommodate the needs of all personnel residing in the barracks.